Pelosi announces vote to limit Trump's war powers on Iran

 In her statement, Pelosi said members of Congress "have serious, urgent concerns about the administration's decision to engage in hostilities against Iran and about its lack of strategy moving forward.
 Our concerns were not addressed by the president's insufficient War Powers Act notification and by the administration's briefing today."

-Pelosi also said the resolution will be marked up by the House Rules Committee Wednesday night and go to the full House floor for a vote Thursday.
+Pelosi said the resolution would be marked up by the Rules Committee on Wednesday night and go to the floor for a vote Thursday.

-Many Democrats complained after the drone strike on Soleimani that the White House had not notified Congress prior to the attack.
-Pelosi said in a statement Saturday that the notification "raises more questions than it answers" and "prompts serious and urgent questions about the timing, manner and justification of the administration’s decision to engage in hostilities against Iran."
+Many Democrats complained after the drone strike on Soleimani that the White House hadn't notified Congress beforehand.
+Pelosi said Saturday that "raises more questions than it answers" and "prompts serious and urgent questions about the timing, manner and justification of the administration's decision to engage in hostilities against Iran."

 Pelosi also criticized the administration's decision to classify the notification, saying the move "compounds our many concerns, and suggests that the Congress and the American people are being left in the dark about our national security."